microsoft/ApplicationInsights-node.js/README.md

 * If the instrumentation key is set in the environment variable APPLICATIONINSIGHTS\_CONNECTION\_STRING, `.setup()` can be called with no arguments.
-This makes it easy to use different ikeys for different environments.
+This makes it easy to use different connection strings for different environments.

 Load the Application Insights library (i.e. `require("applicationinsights")`) as